Civitasv/cmake-tools.nvim/docs/sessions.md

 }
 ```

-For Linux, MacOS, Windows, WSL, it will save cache files to:
+For Linux, macOS, Windows, WSL, it will save cache files to:

 ```lua
 local session = {